Last Updated on

-Full face snorkel masks are designed for snorkeling in relatively calm water.
+Full face snorkel masks are designed for using in relatively calm water.
 As with a traditional mask and mouthpiece, if you lean your head too far forward, water will enter the snorkel.
 The float valve system only works when the snorkel is in a vertical position.
 Water may enter the snorkel when duck diving.

-If you want something for swimming laps, or for more vigorous snorkeling, then have a look at the PowerBreather Snorkel range of snorkel masks.
-These are made for specially for swimming laps, or for swimming in choppy water.
+These are not designed for swimming laps in a pool.
+The tubes on full face masks are not wide enough to provide a swimmer with enough oxygen when swimming at an exercise pace.
+If you want something for swimming laps, or for more vigorous snorkeling, then have a look at the PowerBreather Snorkel or center-mounted swimming snorkels.
+These are made for specially for swimming laps, or for endurance swimming in choppy water.

-The reality of Quality full face snorkel masks
+The reality of good quality masks

 There are manufacturers who have spent countless hours and dollars developing their full face snorkel mask.
 These innovations have been game changers for snorkelers.

-The best full face masks are made with quality materials.
 Innovation and quality comes with a price tag.

 Many of the most popular full face snorkel masks available online are direct rip-offs of good quality brands.
 Often the materials used are not as good, and the masks don't work as they're meant to.

-What about really low priced full face snorkels?
+What about the really low priced ones?

 Just like traditional snorkel masks, many of the cheaper brands come with their drawbacks.

 A lot of lower priced brands won't last as long as a quality, branded full face mask.
-If the material is poor quality, the fit of the silicone (or plastic) skirt that creates the seal with your face won't be as good.
+If the material is poor quality, the fit of the silicone skirt that creates the seal with your face won't be as good.
 This will cause leaking, fogging and frustration.